 Q: I am a fatso.
 Can I start doing pull-ups right away or should I lose weight first?

 Pull-ups hate fatsos with a passion while squats are tolerant and ”understand your feelings”.
 This is the nature of the beast.
 It may be hard for some people to hear it, but you will never be the best you can be at pull-ups when you are holding five bags of lard under your skin.
-With that said, you also don’t have to be 5% body fat to reach your best.
-Below 14% the amount of diminishing returns is slowly increasing.
+However, you don’t have to be 5% body fat to reach your best either.
 8-12% seems to be the golden range.

 Q: Should I do my pull-ups on a thick or a thin bar?